Skip to Content

 What Is Hyperactivity?

-The term “hyperactive behavior” typically refers to behaviors like being constantly active, easily distracted, impulsive, unable to focus, aggressive, and similar ones.
+The term “hyperactive behaviour” typically refers to behaviours like being constantly active, easily distracted, impulsive, unable to focus, aggressive, and similar ones.
 It frequently serves as a sign of a deeper physical or mental health issue.

 ADHD makes you inattentive and impulsive.
 It is typically detected as a child.
 However, some patients might get their initial diagnosis as adults.